 - Padded backpack with removable waist strap

-The wind inflated protector fills partially just due to the shaping wire, and in the air the dual scoops (one behind the legs, one on the left side) ensures a well pressured system but don’t expect the kind of protection you’d get from solid foam coverage like the Success 4.
+The airflow-inflated Airbag Protector fills partially just due to the shaping wire, and in the air the dual scoops (one behind the legs, one on the left side) ensures a well pressured system but don't expect the kind of protection you'd get from solid foam coverage like the Advance SUCCESS 4.
 This is a minimalistic solution that is certified from one impact angle only.
 As an airbag system, it is well formed, thoroughly tested and it looks effective.

 The air does not feed into the rear pocket, to avoid a loss of pressure (the rear pocket is not sealed).

 Longer softer leg loops provide more comfort than the EASINESS 2, however the slightly rigid ‘crotch catcher' can be a bit uncomfortable to dangle from near the ground.
 Getting in is easy and only needs a small wriggle.
 It has only two adjustments: shoulder strap length, and recline angle.
 I could achieve a nice ‘laid back chilled out angle of dangle', which retained good weightshift authority by extending my leg on one side or the other.

 The rear pocket has lots of space available due to the absence of a rolled up backpack which you'd normally have to stow somewhere.
 The EASINESS 3 has a side pocket that is large enough for snacks: accessible in flight but it is in an awkward rearward position.
 There is nowhere to place instruments apart from the hook-and-loop patch on your shoulder strap to attach an audio-only vario.
 For larger instruments you'll need a riser mounted solution like the Syride SYS'Nav, a legmount or a chest-strap holder like the Flytec Cricket.